Enablers

 Deployment Best Practices

 The actions include the development of construction and project best practices, and the implementation of these best practices for advanced reactor projects.
 These are especially important for the first projects that will encounter new and unfamiliar complexities.
-Experience has shown that government policies that establish arbitrary deadlines or other unnecessary burdens on industry can also incentivize practices that do not implement all of these best practices.
+Experience has shown that government policies that establish arbitrary deadlines or other unnecessary burdens on industry can also incentivize some best practices not to be followed.
 Therefore, government policies that support the industry’s implementation of best practices will enable market adoption by enabling the industry to minimize cost, schedule, and risk.

 Investments

-It has been several decades since a large number of nuclear reactors have been built in the U.S. and Canada, so the investment community is relatively unfamiliar with the financial structuring of new nuclear build projects.
-The pricing of risk for first-of-a-kind new nuclear build projects, and the uncertainty of whether nuclear energy qualifies in environmental, social and governance financing could be a disincentive to some investors.
+It has been several decades since a large number of nuclear reactors have been built in the United States and Canada, so the investment community is relatively unfamiliar with the financial structuring of new nuclear build projects.
+The pricing of risk for FOAK new nuclear build projects, and the uncertainty of whether nuclear energy qualifies in environmental, social, and governance financing could be a disincentive to some investors.
 Building education and comfort in the investment community is needed to enable a healthy supply of investment in new nuclear projects.

 Fast Followers